This post was last updated on July 8th, 2020 at 06:41 pm

 I fight the urge to begin sentences with “Back in my day….” or “You kids don’t know the first thing about….”
 I don’t want be “that guy” but I do have to say that it seems like for me, growing up in the late 1960’s and 1970’s those were the wonder years and I think in some ways a time we never saw before and might never see again.

 My life was so drastically different from his.
-My world revolved around a wonderful mix of family friends, sports and community.
+My world revolved around a wonderful mix of family friends, sports, and community.
 When I think of being a kid, I think of eating as fast as I could and heading outside to play football or baseball or hockey.
 I remember watching television with my parents as well.
+We were big fans of shows like The Carol Burnett Show and Johnny Carson.
+I remember begging them to stay up late so I could at least watch the monolog.
 I remember gathering for events as a community.
 I ran into a great childhood friend today who introduced me to his son.
 He reminisced about how we used to play street football and we used chalk to mark 100 yards of sidelines on both sides of road.
-By the end of the season we had the smoothest footballs imaginable.
-Those of us who grew up in Canada remember hearing someone yell “Car!” in the middle of a street hockey where you had to move the nets off the road to allow a vehicle to pass by.
-It’s strange, while I play lots of organized sports growing up until I was 18, my strongest memories are of playing without adults around.
+By the end of the season, we had the smoothest footballs imaginable.
+Those of us who grew up in Canada remember hearing yelling “CAR!” where you had to move the nets off the road to allow a vehicle to pass by during your street hockey game.
+It’s strange that while I played lots of organized sports, my strongest memories are of playing without adults around.
 I would just go to the field, the street or the backyard rink and kids would just show up and you’d play for hours until someone had to go home.

 I think of my own kids growing up.
-While more similar to mine, the differences are more apparent now as I look back.
+While more their childhood was more like mine than mine was like my Dad, the differences are still apparent.
 They had so many more choices of activities.
 Not only were there more choices in sports but also so many other activities for kids to be involved in.
-Well meaning, adult organized programs meant way less free time for kids to just play.
+Well meaning, adult-organized programs meant way less free time for kids to just play.
 My kids were often were tired at the end of the day.
 I’m sure I was tired too but always of my own choice not the demands of my parents or others.
 They have way more choices for entertainment as well.
 I watched my share of television but never at the expense or choice of playing with my buddies outside.
 Our back yard and streets were well worn.
 My kids didn’t wear out our grass.
 I don’t remember the last time I had to slow down for kids to take hockey nets off the street.

 These differences are well documented and I’m by no means am I the first person to notice but what I do see is the sweet spot of childhood that I experienced.
 While my Dad had few choices and few opportunities, it seems kids today may have had too many.
 My Dad lived with no media and my kids probably have too much.
-I fully acknowledge my parenting skills are likely to blame but I think my generalizations have some merit.
 I don’t normally write about this kind of stuff without making some connection to learning or education.
 I don’t know if there is a connection and I don’t to be the person who laments the future or only sees what we’ve lost as a society.

 I suppose it’s just an evolution of community and life that we’re seeing but I do think, and again I’m sure I’m bias, that I grew up in a special time and maybe a special place.
 I’m extremely grateful for that and can’t imagine a better way and time to grow.
 I guess